ozchamo/YAKKO/README.md

 - Purging existing downloaded OpenShift images on disk
 - List services and files that are in use by a cluster
 - Running post-install tasks

+**What else is in the works?**
+- Nothing big, although, under consideration by popular demand adding NFS dynamic provisioning

 ---
 ## INTRODUCTION